Darkside-Development/UpChecker/README.md

 `python3 upchecker.py`
 # Credits
-©️ 2022 Scars Network AB
+©️ 2022 Scars Network AB<br>
+Made with ❤️ by @VenaxMaker & @IteraRuiner for @ScarsGQ.